launchboxio/launchboxhq/docs/docs/concepts.md

 Service Catalogs represent the business services that engineers are developing.
 They are most often tied to Git repositories, and are bundled for easy installation into new spaces

+### LaunchboxHQ

+The core server component, LaunchboxHQ handles user authentication / OIDC, cluster and space management, as well as integrations with other 3rd party providers.

+### Agent

+The agent runs on host Kubernetes clusters that are managed by LaunchboxHQ.
+They have permissions to manage resources on the host cluster, and receive GRPC commands from LaunchboxHQ